decentralized-identity/bbs-signature/draft-bbs-signatures.md

 a || b
 : Denotes the concatenation of octet strings a and b.

+I \ J
+: For sets I and J, denotes the difference of the two sets i.e., all the elements of I that do not appear in J, in the same order as they were in I.

+\[n\]: Denotes all integers from 1 to n.

 Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves]

 E1, E2